 Although the Irish Wolfhound is quite a large dog, they’re actually very gentle and warm towards strangers, not just the family.

-Despite fitting in the profile of a large and ferocious dog, it is interesting to know that that this dog is not a barker.
-Perhaps this is one area they fall short; they might have that intimidating size, but they can’t be your burglar alarm.
+Despite fitting in the profile of a large and ferocious dog, it is interesting to know that this dog is not a barker.
+Perhaps this is one area they fall short of; they might have that intimidating size, but they can’t be your burglar alarm.